pe5er/m0swn.uk/notes.md

 So next we will talk about the testing methodology I ran a number of tests the first which was a cold temperature durability test I needed to validate the payload work at cold temperatures so I put it in the freezer downstairs for two hours it's about minus 20 degrees Celsius monitoring the radio transmissions throughout.
 I also weighed the payload, did mechanical shock test by dropping it from high to five metres and  a battery life test running the payload with a fresh set of batteries until it's stopped working.
 Finally I performed a test of the radio transmitter i did this by performing multiple signal to noise measurements at different distances away from the transmitter.

 # 19 - Final System Design
-The final system design is now shown.
-You can see how the components are laid out in the polystyrene enclosure; including the two external components
+The final system design is now shown, with the components are laid out in the polystyrene enclosure; including the two external components

 # 20 - Results
 The first of my results was a graph of the freezer temperature.
-You can see the test was run over 2 hours and there's no anomalies in the data.
+The test was run over 2 hours and there's no anomalies in the data.
 The readings were shown to be accurate and reliable.

 # 21 - Results
 Here is the signal to noise ratio graph for the radio test that you can see the distance which that was used for the test.
 This data could have been improved by using calibrated test equipment such as a vector network analyser.